SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade-scenarios-75-to-8.md

 1. [Upgrade CRM Server][1]
 2. [Upgrade Windows Clients][2] (only if you are going to use "SuperOffice8 Windows App")
-3. [Upgrade SuperOffice7.5.Netserver to SuperOffice8.Netserver][5]
+3. [Upgrade SuperOffice7.5.NetServer to SuperOffice8.NetServer][5]
-    * If CS runs on Remote Netserver: It it possible to merge CS.netserver and Web.Netserver for a more lean administration
+    * If CS runs on Remote NetServer: It it possible to merge CS.NetServer and Web.NetServer for a more lean administration
 4. [Upgrade SuperOffice7.5.CS to SuperOffice8.CS][6]
 5. [Install SuperOffice8.Web][3]